ongyx/musdl/API.md

 **Attributes**:

-- `meta` _dict_ - A map of metadata tags to their values.
+- `meta` _Metadata_ - A map of metadata tags to their values.
-  Currently, the following tags are used:

-  arranger
-  composer
-  copyright
-  lyricist
-  movementNumber
-  movementTitle
-  poet
-  workNumber
-  workTitle - str: Self-explainatory.

-  creationDate - datetime.datetime: When the score was created.

-  platform - str: Which OS the score was created on (i.e Microsoft Windows).

-  source - str: The URL of the score (if it was hosted online).
+  Attribute-like access is also supported.

 - `scorexml` _bs4.BeautifulSoup_ - The parsed score (from XML).